AQuadroTeam/CellsCycle/README.md

 Almost all latence of the distributed application depends on network delay, not execution time, so programming language execution speed is not relevant for system behaviour.

 Moreover Python is compatible with a lot of third party libraries.

+Due to linux standard Python interpreter, used version is 2.7

 ## External Libraries
 We are thinking about using ZMQ library with Python to manage communication between nodes.